Executive Director, Foundation Relations

 opportunity for the right candidate to join The College at an

 exciting time to explore opportunities for strategic growth and

-The Executive Director is a passionate, mission-aligned and creative individual who will manage all aspects of researching, planning, writing and submitting grant applications to foundations and corporate funders.
-The position requires an individual with a demonstrated track record of building successful partnerships, maintaining deep foundation relationships, and a passion for leading grant-driven projects through an equity lens that support the needs of underserved communities.
+The Executive Director is a passionate, mission-aligned, and creative individual who will manage all aspects of researching, planning, writing, and submitting grant applications to foundations and corporate funders.
+The position requires an individual with a demonstrated track record of building successful partnerships, maintaining deep foundation relationships, and a passion for leading grant-driven projects through an equity lens that supports the needs of underserved communities.
 The Executive Director, in collaboration with Advancement and Business Development colleagues, will partner with the leadership of The College’s seven Centers of Excellence to build/deepen relationships with corporate and foundation partners related to funding center priorities, including but not limited to, the Four Steps Forward initiative, Veterans, Women, Special Needs, Ethics, and Retirement.
-This position will serve as the leader in private foundation relations, and will be expected to advise all staff on ways to grow institutional philanthropy to support the strategic priorities of The College.
+This position will serve as the leader in private foundation relations and will be expected to advise all staff on ways to grow institutional philanthropy to support the strategic priorities of The College.

 Duties and Responsibilities:

 - Establish annual performance and financial goals for corporate and private foundation relations in collaboration with the front-line Advancement team and consistent with The College’s strategic priorities and fundraising goals.